Last updated: October 16, 2021

 - Every Monday, send an email with all the deals that have no next activity so that the user can assign the next task to them.

-You can also create various notifications to keep people informed about the state of business.
+How well do you keep your team updated on sales?
+You can create various notifications to keep people informed about the state of business.
 For example:

 - Create an email notification to manager and / or salesperson every time a business is won.